billymosis/GLFW-CMake-starter-learnopengl.com/README.md

 # GLFW CMake Starter

 This project provides a simple starter template using **CMake** to set up a cross-platform application with **GLFW**.
-The project runs on Windows, Linux, and macOS, and includes an external setup for **GLAD** to handle OpenGL function loading.
+The project runs on Windows, Linux, and macOS, and includes an external setup for **GLAD** to handle OpenGL function loading and also GLM for math.

 This repository is a fork of [Juliette Foucaut's GLFW-CMake-Starter](https://github.com/juliettef/GLFW-CMake-starter) and uses **GLAD** from [glad.dav1d.de](https://glad.dav1d.de/) to meet OpenGL version 3.3 specifications required for projects from [LearnOpenGL.com](https://learnopengl.com).